oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 such as setting an HTTP-only and Secure cookie to authenticate the session between the browser and Application Server.

-In this scenario, the session between the browser and Application Server MAY be either a session cookie provided by the Application Server, OR the access token itself.
-Note that if the access token is used as the session identifier, this exposes the access token to the end user even if it is not available to the JavaScript application, so some authorization servers may wish to limit the capabilities of these clients to mitigate risk.
+In this scenario, the session between the browser and Application Server SHOULD be a session cookie provided by the Application Server.

+TODO: security considerations around things like Server Side Request Forgery or logging the cookies

+TODO: Add another description of the alternative architecture where access tokens are passed to JS and the JS app makes API calls directly. https://mailarchive.ietf.org/arch/msg/oauth/sl-g6zYSpJW3sYqrR0peadUw54U/

 JavaScript Applications without a Backend